borxes/yurasherman-blog/src/pages/articles/2018-09-02-Installing-Tezos-Alphanet/index.md

 So here it is in a nutshell.
 Installing a Tezos Alphanet node is not complicated, but it also has a few quirks so you have to check on the bootstrap and gently nudge it a few times by restarting.

+## Alternative Installations

+Another option for installing a Tezos Alphanet node is to download a snapshot.
+At the moment, the snapshots for all three Tezos network (mainnet, alphanet and zeronet) are available at [Tulip Tools](https://snapshots.tulip.tools/#/).

 Thanks for reading and hope it helps.